wshager/raddle.js/README.md

 ### Fully-featured

-The Raddle core implements the entire W3C XPATH 3.0 specification and then some.
+The Raddle core implements the entire W3C XQUERY 3.1 function specification and then some.

 ### Functional